kodekloudhub/community-faq/README.md

 Connecting via a corporate network is also not recommended as company firewall policy may block ports that are required by the exam software.
 Bear in mind that most companies install a mandatory VPN which kicks in if you use the device from outside of the office - ergo it means you are still connected via the corporate network, so the statements in the previous sentence still apply.

+It is also quite common for corporate networks to decode HTTPS traffic at the company firewall, log it and re-encode it before your machine gets it.
+PSI software may detect this and refuse to run, as it would enable the exam content to be logged, and therefore leaked.

 Bear in mind that the online PSI compatability check that you run in a browser is _not_ a conculsive check of everything.
 It tests only _basic_ compatibility.
 It does not check for example, programs that are not allowed to be operational duing the exam.

 See also [launching the exam](https://github.com/fireflycons/tips-for-CKA-CKAD-CKS#launching-the-exam)